Back pain and sciaticaHerniated disk; Sciatica

 - Other medical conditions that cause referred back pain, occurring in conjunction with problems in organs unrelated to the spine (although usually located near it); such conditions include ulcers, kidney disease (including kidney stones), ovarian cysts, and pancreatitis.

-- Chronic uterine or pelvic infections can cause low back pain in women.
+- Long-term (chronic) uterine or pelvic infections can cause low back pain in women.

 High-Risk Occupations and Sports